Board of Visitors

 |Anthony (AJ) Filippis||President and CEO, Wright & Filippis|

-|Kristie Kava, co-chair||Co-owner, Oakland Physical Therapy|
+|Kristie Kava||Owner, Co-Director, Oakland Physical Therapy|

 |Glen Perry||Director, Pharmacy Services Administration, Blue Cross Blue Shield of Michigan|

 |Joe Ringer, R.Ph., M.B.A.||Professor, Schoolcraft College and former Account Executive, Merck & Company|

-|Tim Schramm, co-chair||Vice President, Howe-Peterson Funeral Home & Cremation Services|
+|Tim Schramm||CEO/Managing Member, Howe-Peterson Funeral Home & Cremation Services|

-|Greg Wernette||Executive Vice President, Level One Bank|
+|Greg Wernette, Vice Chair||Executive Vice President, Level One Bank|

 The Wayne State University Eugene Applebaum College of Pharmacy and Health Sciences (EACPHS), as part of the international and multicultural educational community, is committed to promoting a culturally and ethnically diverse educational environment.
-The college believes that it is beneficial to the learning process to achieve an educational atmosphere that reflects the ethnic and cultural make up of our society.
-The college strongly believes that the students, faculty and all members of the University community are best served by learning, studying and living in a heterogeneous ethnic and cultural environment.
+The college believes that it is beneficial to the learning process to achieve an educational atmosphere that reflects the ethnic and cultural makeup of our society.
+The college strongly believes that the students, faculty and all members of the university community are best served by learning, studying and living in a heterogeneous ethnic and cultural environment.
 To that end and with that goal in mind, the college will vigorously promote these ideals in every aspect of its education, scholarship, practice and service.
 A multicultural society achieves the greatest benefit from having multicultural institutions.